Skip to main content

 4 mentions Positive Neutral Negative

-The character development is praised for its effective "less-is-more" visual design approach, featuring strong shapes and silhouettes that enhance both enemies and playable mechs.
-The designs are well-crafted, contributing to a cohesive and engaging aesthetic that complements the fast-paced gameplay.
+The character development is praised for its effective "less-is-more" visual design approach, featuring strong shapes and silhouettes that distinguish both enemies and playable mechs.
+The designs contribute to a cohesive and engaging aesthetic that complements the high-speed action gameplay.

 • “Great style and great character design.”

-• “5 levels focused on the same size square arenas and repetitive enemies of various types with boss fights to progress; weapon and character designs are very Armored Core, and music is techno jungle beats that all blend into this high speed action gameplay.”
+• “5 levels focused on the same size square arenas and repetitive enemies of various types with boss fights to progress, weapon and character designs are very armored core and music is techno jungle beats that all blends into this high speed action gameplay.”

 • emotional